 During the cold and flu season, our IV department at Whitaker Wellness is filled with patients relaxing in recliners, reading, or chatting as they get their infusions of high-dose vitamin C. One of these patients, Marie F., reports, “I come to the Whitaker clinic for vitamin drips when I first begin to feel achy or stuffed up.
 I rarely get much worse, and I haven’t missed work in the five years since I learned about IV vitamin C.” To learn more about IV vitamin C and other therapies at Whitaker Wellness, call 866-944-8253.

 The Choice Is Yours

-Discuss this information with your physician and decide for yourself whether or not you’re an appropriate candidate for vaccination.
-But regardless of your decision, for maximum protection, I strongly encourage you to beef up your supplement program this fall and winter.
+While I can’t make the decision for you of whether or not to get a flu shot, I strongly encourage you to discuss this information with your physician and decide for yourself if you’re an appropriate candidate for the flu vaccine.
+And, regardless of your decision, for maximum protection, beef up your supplement program during the cold and flu season.